Snowflake-Labs/terraform-provider-snowflake/docs/resources/dynamic_table.md

 - `is_replica` (Boolean) TRUE if the dynamic table is a replica. else FALSE.
 - `last_suspended_on` (String) Timestamp of last suspension.
 - `owner` (String) Role that owns the dynamic table.
-- `refresh_mode` (String) INCREMENTAL if the dynamic table will use incremental refreshes, or FULL if it will recompute the whole table on every refresh.
 - `refresh_mode_reason` (String) Explanation for why FULL refresh mode was chosen.
 NULL if refresh mode is not FULL.
 - `rows` (Number) Number of rows in the table.
 - `scheduling_state` (String) Displays RUNNING for dynamic tables that are actively scheduling refreshes and SUSPENDED for suspended dynamic tables.